 Do not skip this section.

 What you’re about to read is critical knowledge for brewing coffee.
-Having the best coffee maker and the best coffee beans in the world won’t mean anything if you don’t understand extraction.
+Having the best coffee drip machine and the best coffee beans in the world won’t mean anything if you don’t understand extraction.
 It’s time you understood coffee extraction, and in doing so, you’ll be able to avoid under and over-extraction.

 Both are bad news for your coffee and bad news for you.
 Avoiding this is actually the whole reason we use different grind sizes for different coffee makers.